Violent-Profession-Transition/MIT-6.042J-MathCS-Fall2010/p4-gcd-linear-combinations.md

 Number theory is the study of **integers**: _all the variables in number theory are taking integer values, ie domain of discourse is Z_

+Number theory is the basis for numerous public-key cryptosystems, digital signature schemes, cryptographic hash functions, and electronic payment systems.

 ## quotient and remainder

 **The Division Theorem: there exists unique numbers `q, r` such that `a = qb + r` and `0<= r < b`**